Eauze Cathedral

-Eauze Cathedral (Cathédrale Saint-Luperc d'Eauze) is a Roman Catholic church located in the town of Eauze, France.
-The former cathedral is a national monument.
-It was the ecclesiastical seat of the former Diocese of Eauze, which was merged into the Bishopric of Auch, probably in the 9th century.
-Eauze Cathedral is dedicated to Saint Luperculus, who is said to have been a bishop here in the 3rd century before being martyred.
+Eauze Cathedral (Cathédrale Saint-Luperc d'Eauze) is a Roman Catholic church located in the town of Eauze, in the department of Gers, France.
+The former cathedral, now a co-cathedral in the Archdiocese of Auch, is a monument historique.
+It was once the episcopal seat of the former Archdiocese of Eauze, which was transferred to form the then Diocese of Auch, probably in the 9th century.
+The cathedral building in Eauze was destroyed.
+A Cluniac priory was later established here with its own church, which was reconstructed in the second half of the 15th century and this is the present building.
+Its dedication is to Saint Luperculus, who is said to have been a bishop here in the 3rd century before being martyred.